By Dr. Paul Jerard, E-RYT 500, YACEP

 For adult Yoga students, this means unlearning the short half breath, which most adults unconsciously practice from the diaphragm to the mouth.
 Natural breath can be started as an inhale (through the nose), at the bottom of the lungs, expanding upward through the chest, and finally finishing as an exhale through the nose, while the stomach collapses, at the same time.

-This same breathing technique can be commonly observed in infants.
+This same breathing technique can be commonly observed in infants can help us with overcoming fear.
 During natural breath, the stomach expands during an inhale and collapses during the exhale.
 When adults relearn this breathing technique, the positive result of tranquility is often felt within minutes.
 Some adult Yoga students start to feel consistently more relaxed after a short session of natural breath.

 Worry, fear, stress, and anxiety, are ingredients which work together to drain life energy from all of us.
 If we allow worry, fear, stress, and anxiety, to control our lives, we can create a negative cycle of energy which will shorten our life spans.
 Yoga training offers solutions to all of these problems – without side effects.